azazelm3dj3d/0xnose/README.md

-# xNose
+# nose

-xNose is a forked repository of [Nose](https://github.com/nose-devs/nose). xNose was created to offer improved functionality and bug fixes missing in the original project, which is now deprecated.
+This is a forked repository of [nose](https://github.com/nose-devs/nose).
+This fork was created to offer improved functionality and bug fixes missing in the original project, which is now deprecated.
 The primary goal of this fork is to build a compatible testing environment for Python 3.x based on the Nose project.

 If you're starting a new project, I recommend using [Nose2](https://github.com/nose-devs/nose2) for a more stable and dedicated environment.
-The purpose of xNose is to offer support for current development projects running Nose as their testing infrastructure, but unable to run a full suite of tests due to compatibility issues with newer versions of Python.
+The purpose of nose is to offer support for current development projects running Nose as their testing infrastructure, but unable to run a full suite of tests due to compatibility issues with newer versions of Python.

 NOTE: This project is still a heavy WIP.
 While the tests _may_ pass, I wouldn't recommend using this module until a release is available.
 The results may be inaccurate or indirectly modified.

 ## Basic usage

-Use the xnosetests script (after installation by setuptools):
+Use the nosetests script (after installation by setuptools):

-   xnosetests [options] [(optional) test files or directories]
+   nosetests [options] [(optional) test files or directories]

-In addition to passing command-line options, you may also put configuration options in a .noserc or xnose.cfg file in your home directory.
+In addition to passing command-line options, you may also put configuration options in a .noserc or nose.cfg file in your home directory.
 These are standard .ini-style config files.
-Put your xnosetests configuration in a [xnosetests] section, with the -- prefix
+Put your nosetests configuration in a [nosetests] section, with the -- prefix
 removed:

-   [xnosetests]
+   [nosetests]
    verbosity=3
    with-doctest=1

-There is also possiblity to disable configuration files loading (might be useful when runnig i.e. tox and you don't want your global xnose config file to be used by tox).
+There is also possiblity to disable configuration files loading (might be useful when runnig i.e. tox and you don't want your global nose config file to be used by tox).
 In order to ignore those configuration files simply set an environment variable "NOSE_IGNORE_CONFIG_FILES".

-There are several other ways to use the xnose test runner besides the *xnosetests* script.
-You may use xnose in a test script:
+There are several other ways to use the nose test runner besides the *nosetests* script.
+You may use nose in a test script:

-   import xnose
+   import nose
-   xnose.main()
+   nose.main()

-If you don't want the test script to exit with 0 on success and 1 on failure (like unittest.main), use xnose.run() instead:
+If you don't want the test script to exit with 0 on success and 1 on failure (like unittest.main), use nose.run() instead:

-   import xnose
+   import nose
-   result = xnose.run()
+   result = nose.run()

 *result* will be true if the test run succeeded, or false if any test failed or raised an uncaught exception.
-Lastly, you can run xnose.core directly, which will run xnose.main():
+Lastly, you can run nose.core directly, which will run nose.main():

-   python /path/to/xnose/core.py
+   python /path/to/nose/core.py

-Please see the usage message for the xnosetests script for information about how to control which tests xnose runs, which plugins are loaded, and the test output.
+Please see the usage message for the nosetests script for information about how to control which tests nose runs, which plugins are loaded, and the test output.

 ## Extended usage

-xnose collects tests automatically from python source files, directories and packages found in its working directory (which defaults to the current working directory).
+nose collects tests automatically from python source files, directories and packages found in its working directory (which defaults to the current working directory).
 Any python source file, directory or package that matches the testMatch regular expression (by